Are Kids Getting Enough Hardship Inoculation and Empathy?

 [by Scott Swain]

-In the past twenty-five years of studying parenting and education, I've noticed a pattern.
+In the past twenty-five years of studying parenting and education - and 14 years of studying and teaching emotional intelligence, I've noticed a pattern.
 Let's call it "bubble-wrapped people".
 Most parents care about their children and justifiably want happiness for them.
 Unfortunately, these caring parents may not realize the benefits of allowing their children to experience hardship may often outweigh the pain or potential risk involved in the "hard" or "boring" or "dangerous" activity.

 Here's an experiment to try: When a child has the physical and mental capability to do something for themselves, and they come to you asking for help they don't really need, put aside your need to nurture and insist they do the thing.
 Of course, you will weigh the risks!
 I'm not advising you to put your child in danger.
 The point here is not to harm or cause pain to your children.
 The point is to allow them to experience the natural consequences of the world around them so they grow up to be people who rise to a challenge, rather than shirk away in fear.
 And bonus: less work for you as a parent.